aiven/devportal/docs/platform/howto/saml/setup-saml-onelogin.rst

 Go back to the **Authentication** page in the `Aiven Console <https://console.aiven.io/>`_ to enable the SAML authentication method:

 #.
-Select the name of the Auth0 method that you created.
+Select the name of the OneLogin method that you created.

 #.
 In the SAML configuration section, click **Edit**.